There are a few things to keep in mind when drawing stairs:

 If you need to adjust the position or length of the stairs after they have been created, use the Select Objects tool to select the newly created stair and use its edit handles to adjust it until it is at the correct location in your plan.

 To create a stairwell

-Once you have your stairway drawn and placed in the correct location select the stairway and click on the Auto Stairwell edit button.
+Once you have your stair drawn and placed in the correct location, select it and click on the Auto Stairwell edit button.

 Move Up one floor to observe that a stairwell has been created.

 You may want to create a Camera view of the stairwell to view it in 3D.